6. Interceptors

 const onSuccess = (response, requestAction, store) => { if (shouldBeTransformed(response)) { return transform(response); }

-has to be an object
+return response;};Just remember to always return response and that response has to be an object

-with data
+with data key.

-Also, be aware that it is possible to return a Promise resolving with response
+Also, be aware that it is possible to return a Promise resolving with response.

-can be an async
+Likewise, onSuccess can be an async function too.

 onError

-interceptor is fired after an error response is received from the server,
+onError interceptor is fired after an error response is received from the server,

-action is dispatched.
+but before error action is dispatched.
 You can use it then to amend error,

-to provide a side effect or even to recover from error and replace error
+to provide a side effect or even to recover from error and replace error response

-with success
+with success.

-const onError = (error, requestAction, store) => { store.dispatch(addMessage('Something wrong happened!')); throw error;};
+const onError = (error, requestAction, store) => { store.dispatch(addMessage('Something wrong happened!')); throw error;};A very important things here is that you need to throw error (passed or another)

 or return a rejected promise with an error.
 Forgetting about it will probably